jakemeltzer333/Back-To-The-Future-Trivia/README.md

 The title is fairly self-explanatory: create a trivia game consisting of 20 multiple choice questions of varying difficulty from all three films in the Back to the Future trilogy.
-I'm chose to make it because I am a massive movie geek, I love these films, and since my GA WDI cohort is called 'DeLorean,' I wanted to pay tribute by creating a game that combined my passion for film with this course.
+I chose to make this game because I am a massive movie geek, I love these films, and my GA WDI cohort is called 'DeLorean.'
+I wanted to pay tribute by creating a game that combined my passion for film with this course.

 ## Technical Discussion

-For this project, I used HTML (mainly just to link everything), CSS, and a whole lot of jQuery.
+For this project, I used CSS, Javascript (namely a whole lot of jQuery), and HTML (mainly just to link my CSS and Javasript files).
+I created my title and question screens entirely through DOM manipulation.
+I created 11 separate functions within one large jQuery function.

 ## Notes on Game Structure

-Code sample below
+### Code sample below
 ```
 //tracks and stores all correct clicked answers
 function correctAnswers () {